thmeier/sapso/README.md

             - maybe connect points by arrows / lines
     - SA:
         - similarly to PSO, bring history of temperature in via alpha channel

-- explicitly conform to report structure as specified by professor!
-- forge report with *quality over quantity*
-    - why did we do stuff
-    - nice concise plot legends
-    - simple + few sentences

-- statistical plots
-    - time measurements (how long optimization methods take)
-    - what percentage of the search space do optimization methods explore

-- show strengths & weaknesses / limitations
-    - SA
-    - PSO
-    - SAPSO

 - don't explain inner workings of SA & PSO
     - professor knows how they work